Skip to content

 Mint Operations

-Mint operations track quote-backed issuance from quote creation through proof redemption.
-They are durable so apps can show an invoice, wait for remote payment, recover after crashes, and avoid losing issued proofs.
+Mint operations track quote-backed issuance from operation preparation through proof redemption.
+They are durable so apps can wait for remote payment, recover after crashes, and avoid losing issued proofs.

 API Surface (coco.ops.mint)